Evan-wyl/Algorithms/README.md

 # rec-models
-This respository  mainly include realization models by the tensorflow architecture.
+This respository  mainly include models which are realized by the tensorflow architecture.